threeport/user-docs/docs/helm-workloads/deploy-helm-local.md

 curl -O https://raw.githubusercontent.com/threeport/threeport/main/samples/helm/wordpress-helm-workload.yaml
 ```

-This config includes the definition info, default helm values for the definition
+This config includes the definition info, default Helm values for the definition
-as well as helm values for the instance.
-It is referencing helm values
+as well as Helm values for the instance.
+It is referencing Helm values
 documents we previously downloaded.

 ```yaml